 As the name suggests, a 1035 exchange is an exchange of contracts covering annuity contracts, life insurance policies, long-term care policies, and endowments.
+These exchanges are popular due to their tax-free status.
 However, there are specific rules and regulations in place to ensure proper processing of the exchange.
 Therefore, it’s important to understand the guidelines before switching out your policy.

-The primary purpose of the 1035 exchange is to switch out old and outdated products for new ones—it’s essentially a replacement process.
-But not all replacement transactions are tax-free, though other types of taxed replacements are available.
+The primary purpose of the 1035 exchange, also known as a “Section 1035 exchange,” is to switch out old and outdated products for a new one.
+1035 exchanges involve the replacement of life insurance policies or annuity contracts for a new one of like kind.
+These exchanges are usually tax-free.
+It’s essentially a replacement process.
+Not all replacement transactions, however, are tax-free.
+Other types of taxed replacements are available.

 A 1035 exchange without tax costs can potentially help you secure better rates and more desirable features.
 You can even retain the value of an original investment by transferring funds, even if investment value is reduced.